braekling/WP-Matomo/readme.txt

 == Changelog ==

 = 1.0.16 =
-* Added Innocraft Cloud support (the new service created by the people behind Piwik).
+* Added InnoCraft Cloud support (the new service created by the people behind Piwik).
 Piwik.pro is still usable via HTTP mode, the configuration will be updated automatically.
-* Add search functionality to site browser
+* Added search functionality to site browser
 * Added preload DNS option, see https://piwik.org/blog/2017/04/important-performance-optimizations-load-piwik-javascript-tracker-faster/
 * Added option to set link and download classes (expert settings)
 * Added option to choose which post types should be considered for annotations